 So here we are in this play among the Archons of the Nations, and their human proxies (so to speak) fighting against the kingdom of Christ; against his heavenly and earthly friends.
 The battleground?
 The heart.
 The ammo?
 What is to be valued and sought after.
 What shall last?
 That which is in the eternally good and pure heart of the Son.
 What shall fall?
 Every imagination and thought against the kingdom of the Son, which the Father has given unto him.

-For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.Ephesians 6:12, NIV
+For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.Ephesians 6:12, AKJV

 What shall you seek, or follow?
 The Archons that can be seen in life, and easily followed, OR He that certainly can be seen, but not so easily followed?
 Narrow is the gate that leads to life for sure, but there needn’t be so few that find it.
 Go with the narrow path.
 I pray that you stand with the Archagos and the Author of Life.
 The Son of God… Jesus.